 Christ Church offers many vibrant opportunities for children, teens, and families to grow in faith.
+(Family programming has temporarily transitioned online during the pandemic.)

 Instead of traditional Sunday School held every week, we honor the schedules of our busy young families by offering Family First Sunday on the first Sunday of every month.
 Children ranging in age from 4-12 gather at 9:30 am for an engaging program that features reflection on scripture, development of skits, art projects, and singing in community.
 Approximately 16-23 of our children regularly attend this monthly Sunday formation opportunity.